 But it’s got to play with your head at night, and the thought of what would happen if she had his baby (using the term advisedly) makes a nasty visit to Veronica’s dreams.

 The life of a man – The Last Temptation of Christ

 This is another one it would be bad form to give away if you haven’t seen it.
 But Scorsese’s controversial telling of the life of Christ riffs on persistent legends the prophet didn’t die on the cross but went on to marry and have a family with Mary Magdelene.

-When Jesus (Willem Dafoe) he feels the pull to fulfill his destiny and suffer for the sins of all mankind, Satan visits to tell him there’s a better offer.
+When Jesus (Willem Dafoe) feels the pull to fulfill his destiny and suffer for the sins of all mankind, Satan visits to tell him there’s a better offer.
 Whether he truly takes it or not isn’t answered until the final sequence.

 Most of the movie – Inception